Bycatch

 Additionally, the term "deliberate bycatch" is used to refer to bycatch as a source of illegal wildlife trade (IWT) in several areas throughout the world.

 There are several tools to estimate bycatch limits—the maximum number of animals that could be sustainably removed from a population impacted by bycatch.

 These include the 'potential biological removal' (PBR) and the 'sustainable anthropogenic mortality in stochastic environments' (SAMSE), which incorporates stochastic factors to determine sustainable limits to bycatch and other human-caused mortality of wildlife.

-Examples
+Activities that produce bycatch

+Commercial fishing

+Bycatch is inevitable wherever there is fishing.
+The incidental catch is not limited to only fish species: dolphins, sea turtles, and seabirds are also victims of bycatch.

+Bycatch happens most commonly with the use of gillnetting, longlines, or bottom trawling.
+Longlines with bait hook attachments can potentially reach lengths of dozens of kilometres, and, along with gill nets in the water and bottom trawls sweeping the sea floor, can catch essentially everything in their path.
+There are thousands of kilometres of nets and lines cast into the world's oceans daily.
+This modern fish gear is robust and invisible to the eye, making it efficient at catching fish and bycatching everything that happens to be in the way.

+Hook-and-line fishing could limit bycatch to a certain extent as the non-target animals can be released back to the ocean fairly quickly.

 Recreational fishing

 Given the popularity of recreational fishing throughout the world, a small local study in the US in 2013 suggested that discards may be an important unmonitored source of fish mortality.